 Once the lockout is eventually lifted, the Patriots need to make an aggressive move to add a new dimension to their receiving corp.
 They look set to have a good, not great, running game next season while the offensive line should be strong and the Tight Ends are potentially the best in the league as a group.

 The team should avoid at all costs however, bringing back Randy Moss.
 Moss is done and cannot offer them what they need.
 Bill Belichick got great value from the trade with the Minnesota Vikings and should have no reason to question his decision to let him go.

 While the team as a whole still has some issues, such as a major need for a pass rush and improved defensive line play, but going all out for a receiver should be their number one priority.

-As this article will tell you, Bill Belichick has had success in the past without a potent pass rushing unit defensively.
+will tell you, Bill Belichick has had success in the past without a potent pass rushing unit defensively.